Pacifism, the War on Terror, and Politics in the 2012 Elections

 What I don’t see is the same kind of outcry by the people who so strenuously opposed these things when done by the Bush administration.

-People of ethics in general, and pacifists in particular, have to stand up against this deception, whether you like the guy or not.
+People of ethics in general, and pacifists and people on the Left in particular, have to stand up against this deception, whether you like the guy or not.